 The investment powers and fiduciary responsibilities of the OPERS Retirement Board ("Board") are established by Section 145.11 of the Ohio Revised Code ("ORC").
+Section 145.11(A) states, in part:

-Section 145.11 specifies that the Board and other fiduciaries shall discharge their duties:

-- Solely in the interest of participants and beneficiaries; - For the exclusive purpose of providing benefits to participants and their beneficiaries and defraying reasonable expenses of administering the public employees retirement system; - With care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with these matters would use in the conduct of an enterprise of a like character and with like aims; and - By diversifying the investments of the system so as to minimize the risk of large losses, unless under the circumstances it is clearly prudent not to do so.
+The members of the public employees retirement board shall be the trustees of the funds created by section 145.23 of the Revised Code.
+The board shall have full power to invest the funds.
+The board and other fiduciaries shall discharge their duties with respect to the funds solely in the interest of the participants and beneficiaries; for the exclusive purpose of providing benefits to participants and their beneficiaries and defraying reasonable expenses of administering the public employees retirement system; with care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with these matters would use in the conduct of an enterprise of a like character and with like aims; and by diversifying the investments of the system so as to minimize the risk of large losses, unless under the circumstances it is clearly prudent not to do so.

-OPERS Investment Staff ("Staff") and others, who are involved in the management of the DB Fund's assets, are subject to the same standards as the Board.
+OPERS Investment Staff ("Staff") and others, who are involved in the management of the DB Fund's assets, are subject to the same fiduciary standards as the Board.